Radon Frequently Asked Questions

 1. I tested my home and found a radon level of just under 4 pCi/l.
 Is that safe?

 Four picocuries per liter of air has been identified by EPA as the recommended action level.
 There is no absolutely safe level; there is some level of risk associated with all levels of radon.
-EPA estimates that at an annual average of 4 pCi/l of radon, the risk or lung cancer is 7 per 1,000 persons exposed for non-smokers, and 62 per 1,000 persons exposed for current smokers.
+EPA estimates that for a 70 year exposure at an annual average of 4 pCi/l of radon, the risk or lung cancer is 7 per 1,000 persons exposed for non-smokers, and 62 per 1,000 persons exposed for current smokers.

 2. I tested my home and found a radon level higher than 4 pCi/l.
 What should I do?

 The EPA recommends that if the initial screening result was from 4.0 pCi/l to 9.9 pCi/l, a second test of long-term duration should be taken and used as the basis for determining mitigation.
 If the first test was 10.0 pCi/l or above, a second test of short term duration should be taken and the average between the two used as the basis for evaluating the situation.
-We recommend long-term testing whenever possible.
+A long term test taken over an entire year is the most accurate way to determine a home’s average radon level.
 For more information on testing, see EPA’s brochure “Home Buyer’s and Sellers Guide to Radon”.
 For more information on fixing a home with high radon levels, see EPA’s brochure “Consumer’s Guide to Radon Reduction”.

 3. Should I sell my house if it has a high radon concentration?
 Should I refuse to buy a new house with a radon problem?